 While having butterflies in your stomach signals nervousness, almost all the associations with the beautiful bugs are positive.
-Many cultures consider them symbols of the soul; and their transformation from drab little caterpillar to glorious winged creature can be read as a story of rebirth – religious or secular.
+Many cultures consider them symbols of the soul.
+Their transformation from drab little caterpillar to glorious winged creature can be read as a story of rebirth – religious or secular.
 You’ll find dozens of inspirational quotes that go something like this: Just when the caterpillar thought the world was over, it turned into a butterfly.

-Still, finding these names proves challenging.
+Still, finding butterfly baby names proves challenging.
 Many of the most wearable possibilities don’t scream butterfly, which might make these less appealing for parents looking for a clear link.
 Considerable problems attach to the many Native American names that might carry the meaning.
-Others refer to something else, like the Italian farfalla.
+Other potential foreign imports refer to something else, like the Italian farfalla.
 Even if you like the sound, in the US, that’s just pasta.

 But dozens remain, so let’s look at butterfly baby names more closely.

-Butterfly baby names are on our radar in 2018, because it was widely rumored that the youngest Kar-Jenner would name her daughter something butterfly-inspired.
+A few years ago, it was widely rumored that Kylie Jenner would name her daughter something butterfly-inspired.
 (Instead, she’s Stormi.)

 What sparked the story?
 The people of the internet noticed that Kylie was sporting butterfly jewelry, including a gift from boyfriend Travis Scott.
-Butterflies also featured in her nursery decor, the matching tattoos the couple got, and a song the new father released a song titled “The Butterfly Effect” last year.
+Butterflies also featured in her nursery decor, the matching tattoos the couple got, and a song the new father released a song titled “The Butterfly Effect” a year earlier.

-But here’s the fun angle: Annabelle Moore, born Annabella Whitford, starred as the original Gibson Girl in the 1907 Ziegfield Follies.
+But there’s also Annabelle Moore, born Annabella Whitford.
+She starred as the original Gibson Girl in the 1907 Ziegfield Follies.
 She also starred in several early silent films.
 In one, she performs the Annabelle Butterfly Dance, complete with wings attached to her back.
 That makes this name vintage, artistic, and doubly tied to the creatures.

 Or maybe you like the idea of naming your daughter just Butterfly.
 She wouldn’t be the first.